hoewer/SuperTuxKart-Highscore-Table/README.md

 On Github the array only contains the default tracks included in STK 1.4; add-on tracks or additional individual tracks can easily be added as required.
 The corresponding track icons (dropped in /media/tracks and named according their STK-ID) can generated (resized) from the screenshots inside the individual track's folder (or simply copied from iluvatyrs website).

 In addition to tracks.en.php, I have added a German version.
 The file to be used can be specified at the beginning of index.php.
-The labels are defined in the index.php.
+The labels are also defined in the index.php.
 A version with German labels is included in the repo.
 For other languages, both the labels and tracks can be easily adapted.
+Please make sure to store any edited file as UTF-8 to avoid problems with special characters.